 For a girl like you that would be an unmitigated disaster.
 All those beautiful, and possibly expensive, clothes that you could no longer fit into would be a devastating turn of events.
 We don’t want you to experience any of that.

 If you want to be a slim and sexy sissy, for the remainder of your feminine life, then you will want to approach your weight loss journey with more of a long term mindset.
-This unique way of eating might be just what you need.
+This unique program talks about a different way to eat.
+It’s called the Custom Keto Diet.
+It might be just what you’re looking for.

 Like achieving anything else in life, losing weight permanently comes down to a process.
 And that process begins with becoming aware of what’s going on inside of your beautiful brain.